Sabahattin Ali: Death

 I held back my tears, staying silent.
 I went outside...The murder was solved months later according to official records.
 Ali Ertekin, who had been discharged from the army and had apparently smuggled people across the border to Bulgaria before, went to the police months after Sabahattin Ali's disappearance and told them that he had killed Sabahattin Ali.
 Ertekin said that he had agreed with Sabahattin Ali to smuggle him across the Bulgarian border in exchange for money, but that he committed the murder because “his national feelings were aroused when he expressed his communist ideas and his desire to divide the country”.
-After the trial, Ertekin was sentenced to only four years in prison and was released after serving two years.
+After the trial, Ertekin was sentenced to only 4 years in prison and was released after serving 2 years.
 The real motive behind the murder, and how it was committed remain unknown to this day.

 Sabahattin Ali's 100th birth anniversary was celebrated in the city of Ardino, Bulgaria on 31 March 2007.
 Ali is a well-known author in Bulgaria.
 His books have been read in schools in Bulgaria since the 1950s and he is especially well-regarded by the country's Turkish minority.

 Legacy

 His short novel "Madonna in a Fur Coat" (1943) is considered one of the best novellas in Turkish literature.
-Its translations have recently hit the best sellers lists and have sold a record number of copies in his country of birth.
-It first appeared on the pages of the daily Hakikat, 1941–42, in 48 instalments.
-With this novel, Sabahattin Ali became one of the two Turkish novelists (together with Ahmet Hamdi Tanpınar's "The Time Regulation Institute") whose works were published as Penguin Classics, where the novel was published in a translation by Maureen Freely and Alexander Dawe and with a scholarly introduction by David Selim Sayers.
+Translated versions have recently hit bestsellers lists and have sold a record number of copies in his country of birth.
+It first appeared on the pages of the daily Hakikat, 1941–42, in 48 installments.
+With this novel, Sabahattin Ali became one of 2 Turkish novelists (together with Ahmet Hamdi Tanpınar's "The Time Regulation Institute") whose works were published as Penguin Classics, was translated by Maureen Freely and Alexander Dawe and with a scholarly introduction by David Selim Sayers.

 Sabahattin Ali, date and location unknown.